Luca Dan Serbanati

 Software Development Methods

-English Stream.
 Third year.
-Spring 2010
+Spring 2023

-Laboratory: Teaching Assistant Andrei Vasilateanu, andraevs@gmail.com
+Laboratory: Prof. Andrei Vasilateanu, andraevs@gmail.com

 Email: luca@serbanati.com URL: Personal website